Nine Months Gone: 1982 Cadillac Coupe DeVille V6 26K Mile Original Owner – Sold!

 April 13th Update: a second Malaise Monday car we originally featured in July of last year remains for sale by the original owner.
 If you don’t recall this Cadillac, the original owner first had their ’82 26K original mile Coupe DeVille listed for $15,995.
 In late summer we found he lowered the price about $4,000 to $11,995.
 Then last fall, apparently after no action, he lowered the price another $3,300 to a much more realistic $8,695.
 Fast forward another six months and we find a fresh listing with a slightly higher price back to $8,695.
 We believe two things hold this Cadillac back.
 First is the Buick V6 the original owner originally equipped this car with.
-While in hindsight it was a very smart decision over the then new HT4100 V8, its just not Caddy with with V6.
+While in hindsight it was a very smart decision over the then new HT4100 V8, it’s just not Caddy with V6.
 Second, the original bumper fillers need to be replaced which if you’ve followed the video of our ’84 Eldorado, you already know what a job that can be.
-Those items aside, this is a very pretty Cadillac that if you are serious about purchasing, you can start the conversation by emailing the seller here.
-Good luck with the purchase!

 October 28th Update: the original owner still has not sold his 26K mile 1982 Cadillac Coupe DeVille, and he’s lowered his price another $3,200 to $8,695.